Rodman de Kay Gilder

 Augustus Saint-Gaudens American

-In one of Saint-Gaudens’s earliest representations of childhood’s innocence, the cherubic head of Rodman de Kay Gilder (1877-1953) floats on a field of bronze.
-Saint-Gaudens excerpted this head study of the toddler from portrait of Richard Watson Gilder’s family completed several months earlier (2002.445).
-Saint-Gaudens’s love of technical experimentation in his sculpture is evident in the scumbled treatment of hair and clothing resembling thickly-applied painted pigment, the wispy horizontal striations of the background recalling etching, and the cornice-like architectural element above.
-Saint-Gaudens was particularly pleased by the quality of this bronze, which he "cast on this side of the ‘Pond’" (rather than in Paris), at a time when the American art bronze casting industry was coming of age.
+In one of Saint-Gaudens’s earliest representations of a child, the cherubic head of Rodman de Kay Gilder (1877-1953) floats on a field of bronze.
+The sculptor excerpted this head study from a portrait of the Gilder family completed several months earlier (2002.445).
+His love of technical experimentation is evident in the scumbled treatment of hair and clothing, resembling thickly applied paint; the wispy horizontal striations of the background, recalling etching; and the cornice-like architectural element above.
+Saint-Gaudens was particularly pleased by the quality of this bronze, which he cast in New York soon after returning from Paris.

 This image cannot be enlarged, viewed at full screen, or downloaded.